 1914: Two Redemptorist missionaries purchased a farm in Ephrata as a mission house for their work in the Diocese of Harrisburg, to all of PA and neighboring states.
 Father William White, C.SS.R. came to Ephrata as a parish priest.

-March 25, 1916: Fr.
-White purchased a harness and a buggy in New Holland to be used for parish visitation.
+1916: On March 25th, Fr.
+White purchased a harness and buggy in New Holland to be used for parish visitation.

-May 20, 1919: Fr.
+1919: On May 20th, Fr.
 White negotiated to rent the former Town Council Chamber on Main Street in New Holland for $7/month.
 As of July, 1919, Masses were celebrated on the 2nd and 4th Sundays of every month at 10:00 AM.

 1920: Fr.
 Lawrence Jung, C.SS.R. was assigned here and the chapel was moved to the 3rd floor (formerly the Legion Hall) and dedicated to St. Theresa, the Little Flower.
 Mass was offered every Sunday and every Holy Day until 1940.
 Industrial growth around the New Holland area caused an influx of Catholics and the need for a new church.

-July 16, 1940: Ground was broken on the corner of Custer and Conestoga Streets for a chapel with seating for 90 people, designed by Reading architect, Cleveland Freeman, to be built on land donated by the Lewis Storb family.
+1940: On July 16th, ground was broken on the corner of Custer and Conestoga Streets for a chapel with seating for 90 people, designed by Reading architect, Cleveland Freeman, to be built on land donated by the Lewis Storb family.
 The first Mass was celebrated on Christmas Day in 1940.
 On April20, 1941, the new chapel was dedicated to Our Lady of Lourdes with Fr.
 Jung in charge of the New Holland Mission where he stayed until 1945.

 1968-1975: Fr.
 John Krimm took over and summer attendance increased so much that the 11:00 AM Mass was held in the Ritz Theater starting in May, 1970.